 It’s no secret that LinkedIn is one of the most important business tools on the internet.
 Businesses use it for recruitment, to find new clients, and even to get their name out there.
-But did you know that LinkedIn Premium helps you do all of these things better?
+But did you know aside from automation tools, LinkedIn Premium helps you do all of these things better?

 What is LinkedIn Premium?

 LinkedIn Premium is a paid service that gives you access to more insights about your connections, and the people you want to connect with.
 You get more data and analytics about your profile, your connections, and their connections.

 Here’s how it works: when you upgrade to LinkedIn Premium for $29.95 per month (or $249 annually), you’ll get an upgraded experience on LinkedIn’s website and mobile app.
 The first thing that will stand out is that there’s no longer any advertising in the background of every page on LinkedIn—no ads or sponsored posts in sight.

 This might seem like a small thing but it can make all the difference when trying to find information on someone or keeping up with industry news—and it removes distractions from our day-to-day routine at work as well as on social media sites for business professionals looking for insights into trends affecting their industry niche(s).

 Scaling your business

 LinkedIn is a great opportunity for your company to scale.
 The LinkedIn Premium discount lets you reach out to more people, find more leads and attract the right leads.

 LinkedIn Premium allows users to create campaigns using your own custom audiences and lists, so that you can target specific groups of people on LinkedIn with relevant messages.
 It also gives you access to premium services such as inMail or Sponsored InMail to reach out directly to new leads for sales or recruiting purposes.